JCPenney Classic

 The JCPenney Classic was a mixed team golf tournament sponsored by the PGA Tour and the LPGA Tour.
 Teams consisted of one PGA Tour player and one LPGA Tour player (except in 1967 when the teams were male only).
 It was played in California and Florida.
 Corporate sponsors were Haig & Haig, Pepsi-Cola, and JCPenney.

+In 2000, the tournament was replaced by the Valspar Championship.